nhsconnect/FHIR-NRLS-API/pages/retrieval/interactions/retrieval_ssp.md

 Systems that interact with the SSP MUST meet the secure connection requirements of the SSP.

 Consumer systems MUST ensure that users are authenticated and authorised, using an appropriate access control mechanism, before retrieving information.
-HTTPS requests to the SSP for retrieving records and documents will include an access token (JWT), which can be used in Provider systems for auditing purposes.
+HTTPS requests to the SSP for retrieving records and documents will include an [JSON Web Token (JWT)](jwt_guidance.html), which can be used in Provider systems for auditing purposes.
 Providers are not required to perform any further authentication or authorisation.

 More details can be found on the [NRL Security Guidance](security_guidance.html) page.